The fairness of the group draw for the FIFA World Cup: Related literature

-Analogously, \citet{BoczonWilson2022} examine the Champions League Round of 16 draw.
-The authors reveal how the UEFA procedure affects expected assignments and address the normative question of whether a fairer randomisation mechanism exists.
+Other studies deal with the UEFA Champions League where a constrained draw mechanism has been used in the Round of 16 between the 2003/04 and 2023/24 seasons.
+However, this method is distinct from the FIFA World Cup draw procedure \citep{Csato2024h}. \citet{WallaceHaigh2013} verify that the possible assignments are not equally likely and highlight the connection of the UEFA draw mechanism to Hall's marriage theorem, see also \citet[Section~3.6]{Haigh2019}. \citet{Kiesl2013} computes the bias in the 2012/13 season and outlines some fair---but uninteresting to watch---methods.
+According to \citet{KlossnerBecker2013}, the draw system inherently implies different probabilities for certain assignments, which are translated into more than ten thousand Euros in expected revenue due to the substantial amount of prize money.
+Finally, \citet{BoczonWilson2023} reveal how the UEFA draw procedure affects expected assignments and address the normative question of whether a fairer randomisation mechanism exists.
 The current design is verified to come quantitatively close to a constrained best in fairness terms.

-\citet{Guyon2022a} presents a new tournament format where the teams performing best during a preliminary group round can choose their opponents in the subsequent knockout stage.
-His proposal is illustrated with the Round of 16 of the UEFA Champions League.

-To summarise, the previous academic literature on constrained matching for sports tournaments---except for \citet{RobertsRosenthal2022}, which does not analyse the consequences of uneven distribution---discusses either the FIFA World Cup draw before 2014 or the UEFA Champions League knockout phase draw.
-Both problems are simpler than the one studied here.
-Until 2014, the World Cup draw did not require taking the attributes of the teams still to be drawn into account, that is, the restrictions could not lead to impossibility \citep{Jones1990, Guyon2015a}.
-Even though dead ends should be avoided in the knockout stage of the Champions League, only 16 teams need to be paired, thus the number of feasible solutions remains tractable in contrast to the FIFA World Cup draw.

-The role of the draw order has already been recognised in the UEFA Champions League knockout stage draw \citep[Footnote~19]{KlossnerBecker2013}.
-However, emptying the pot of the group winners instead of the pot of the runners-up has only marginal effects here \citep{Guyon2017b, Guyon2019d, Guyon2022c}.
-On the other hand, the draw of the European Qualifiers for the 2022 FIFA World Cup could have been made substantially fairer with a careful relabelling of the pots \citep{Csato2023j}.
-In addition to \citet{Csato2023j}, now we compute the unfairness of \emph{all} possible draw orders for the four pots and reveal the impact of the departure from a uniform distribution on the probability of qualification for the knockout stage.
-That has never been quantified before for the FIFA World Cup.